‘Absolutely normal’: Covid vaccine side effects are no reason to avoid the shots, doctors say

 Mass vaccinations against covid-19 will be ‘mind-blowing’ challenge for Alabama, other poor, rural states

-Kelly pointed to the role transparency played in the success of the shingles vaccine, Shingrix, which is also a two-dose series and can cause reactions similar to the covid vaccines.
-Initially, there was concern that people would not return for their second shot, but “it turns out that pharmacists and doctors did a great job of telling people what to expect,” Kelly said, noting that 75 to 80 percent of people have gotten their second doses on time.
+Moore pointed to the role transparency played in the success of the shingles vaccine, Shingrix, which is also a two-dose series and can cause reactions similar to the covid vaccines.
+Initially, there was concern that people would not return for their second shot, but “it turns out that pharmacists and doctors did a great job of telling people what to expect,” Moore said, noting that 75 to 80 percent of people have gotten their second doses on time.

 “We underestimated the motivation of the public to protect themselves from shingles, and my hope is that if we prepare the public appropriately, they will be very motivated to protect themselves from covid-19,” she said.